 Serving Suggestions

-Classic Pairing: Serve with roasted chicken, turkey or pork for a comforting, homestyle meal.
+Classic Pairing: Serve with roasted chicken, turkey or pork for a homey, homestyle meal.

-Holiday Table: Bring this as a standout side dish at Thanksgiving, Christmas or Easter dinner.
-It’s a great twist on green bean casserole.
+Holiday Table: If you show up with this at Thanksgiving or Christmas or Easter dinner, you’ll be a hit.
+It’s a nice twist on green bean casserole.

-Everyday Meals: Serve alongside simple grilled or baked protein, such as salmon, steak or chicken breast, for an effortless weeknight meal.
+Everyday Meals: Serve alongside a simple grilled or baked protein — salmon, steak or chicken breast will do — for an easy, weeknight meal.

 Storage and Make-Ahead Tips

-Storing Leftovers: Once cooled, transfer the green beans to an airtight container and refrigerate for up to 4 days.
+How to Store Leftovers: after cooling, place the green beans in an airtight container and refrigerate for up to 4 days.

-To Reheat: Heat leftovers in the oven at 350°F for 10-15 minutes or microwave individual portions until warmed through.
+To Reheat: Bake leftovers at 350°F for 10-15 minutes or microwave individual servings until heated through.

-Make-Ahead: The dish can be assembled (but not baked) a day ahead.
-Cover and refrigerate, and bake as directed before serving.
+Make-Ahead: You can assemble (but not bake) the dish a day in advance.
+Cover and refrigerate, then bake as directed before serving.

 Variations